DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 2 - Asset Security.md

       * **Automatic Expiration**:
         * subscription model
         * subscription period ends the product an automatic expiration function blocks any further access
-    * Digital watermarks are sometimes included into video and audio files using steganography, which do not prevent copying but can be used to detect the unuathorized copying of a file (copyright enforcement and detection)
+    * Digital watermarks are sometimes included into video and audio files using stenography, which do not prevent copying but can be used to detect the unauthorized copying of a file (copyright enforcement and detection)
     * Similarly metadata is sometimes placed into files to identify the buyer
     * Many organizations and individuals are opposed to DRM as they claim it restricts the fair use of materials they purchase
       * example: purchased MP3 songs and you want to copy onto both an MP3 player and a smartphone, DRM blocks this type of activity
   * **_Data Loss Prevention (DLP)_**
     * solution that attempts to detect and block attempts of data exfiltration
     * have capabilities of scanning unencrypted data looking for keywords and data patterns
-    * Pattern-matching DLP systems look for specific patterns such as social security numbers which have a pattern of _nnn-nn-nnnn_
+    * **_Pattern-matching_** DLP systems look for specific patterns such as social security numbers which have a pattern of _nnn-nn-nnnn_
+    * **_Watermarking feature_** adds a data pattern to files which can be used by the DLP system to track the documents.
     * most include deep discovery capabilities also
     * Cloud DLP solutions offer the same functionality for keyword and pattern matching
     * Three types of DLP
-      > * **Network DLP**
+      * **Network DLP**
-      >   * placed at the edge of the network and scans all outgoing data in a traditional network looking for specific data
+        * placed at the edge of the network and scans all outbound traffic to detect data in a traditional network looking for specific data
-      > * **Endpoint DLP**
+      * **Endpoint DLP**
+        * aka Host-Based DLP
+        * software agents installed on a single system
-      >   * scans files stored on a system as well as files sent to external devices such as printers
+        * scans files stored on a system as well as files sent to external devices such as printers
-      >   * can prevent users from copying sensitive data to a USB flash drive or sending sensitive data to a printer
+        * can prevent users from copying sensitive data to a USB flash drive or sending sensitive data to a printer
-      >   * place on a device/system (laptop / severs)
+        * place on a device/system (laptop / severs)
-      > * **Cloud DLP**
+      * **Cloud DLP**
-      >   * subset of Network DLP designed and tailored for cloud-native environments
+        * subset of Network DLP designed and tailored for cloud-native environments
+        * managed by the csp
   * **_Cloud Access Security Broker (CASB)_**
     * software logically placed between users and cloud resources
     * may be on-premise or within the cloud